sesto/HomeArchive/README.md

 Deployment
 ----------

-Deployment requires installation and proper configuration of Elasticseacrh, MongoDB and TomCat (or any other web container).
+Deployment requires installation and proper configuration of Elasticseacrh, MongoDB and TomCat.
 For this, a vagrant script is provided, to deploy the application inside of the VirtualBox, where the configuration will be guaranteed.
 This requires installation of [VirtualBox] (https://www.virtualbox.org/wiki/Downloads) and [Vagrant] (https://www.vagrantup.com/downloads.html).

 Deploy the application by running: